-Caring for someone with mental health issues
+Caring for someone with mental ill health

 Each year one in four people will experience a mental health issue and the most common conditions are anxiety and depression.
 On average one or two people in 100 will experience a severe mental illness.